robin-raymond/zax.io/basics.md

 #### Keyword disambiguation

-Keywords are reserved only within the context of where the keyword is allowed.
+Keywords are reserved only within the context of where the keyword is allowed and legal.
 To disambiguate keywords from variables, variables can be postfixed with an underscore (`_`).
+Usage of keywords as variables is discouraged and usage of postfix underscores are also discouraged.

 ````zax
 constant_ : Type constant